dylankainth/SilverArrowTeamComputer/README.md

 The program at Getstarted has everything needed to stream data over http post requests to any specified endpoint.
 The data is encoded in JSON format and is send in the request body.

 Data streamed is : Acceleration [X,Y,Z] , Gyroscope [X,Y,Z] .
-Magnetomter [X,Y,Z] , Temperature , Pressure , Humidity.
+Magnetomter [X,Y,Z] , Temperature , Pressure , Humidity and Voltage across a specified pin.

 It is proved to work with a thingsboard instance running in a Docker container on AWS t2 micro EC2.